fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-24-send-hey-mail-from-forwarding-address.md

 ## Pros over HEY mail's official send using SMTP feature

-* You can use a forwarding address for which you do not have an SMTP server
+* You can use forwarding addresses for which you do not have MX records set up

 ## Pros over HEY mail's official custom domains feature